luigiberducci/auto-shaping/README.md

 :x: Not supported

+## TODOs
+ - [ ] Re-implement HPRS with automatic normalization
+ - [ ] Unified Parser
+ - [ ] Convert from parser to rtamt specs
+ - [ ] Test rewards with cartpole, bipedal walker, and lunar lander from exp repo

 ## Examples
  - [ ] Integration with gymnasium
  - [ ] Integration with stable-baselines3
  - [ ] Integration with safety-gym
  - [ ] Use of predefined env specs
  - [ ] Use of custom env specs

 # References
 [1] "Reinforcement learning with temporal logic rewards."
 Li, et al. IROS 2017.